EasSheng/learngit/readme.txt

-Hi, this is for learning Git which is a version control system.
+Hi, this is for learning Git which is a distributed version control system.
+Git is free software.